jtnoble/AdventOfCode2025/README.md

 - Change into the respective day's subdirectory
 - Create a virtual environment: `python3 -m venv .venv`
   - Activate the environment Linux: `source .venv/bin/activate` | Windows: `.\.venv\Scripts\activate `
+- Install dependencies:
-- Install dependencies: `pip install -r requirements.txt`
+  - If there is any other dependencies than `pytest`, then there will be a `requirements.txt` file.
+Run: `pip install -r requirements.txt`
+  - If there is no `requirements.txt` file, then you can assume `pytest` is the only dependency.
+Run: `pip install pytest==9.0.1`
 - Run tests in command line with `pytest`
 - Run the solution by running the main file `python3 src/<main_filename>.py`